 |Eugene, OR||Cost: $$$$$||Graduation Rate: 55%||

-Faith and service are central to the experience at Northwest Christian University.
+Faith and service are central to the experience at Bushnell University.
 On top of classroom learning, all undergraduate students at the university complete some form of field experience, such as a community service project with a nonprofit or faith-based organization in nearby Eugene or an extended mission trip to a country like Cambodia, Romania, or Mexico.

 On-campus undergraduate programs provide instruction in areas such as Christian ministry, computer engineering, and teacher education.
-For students who need to balance their studies with a full-time job or family responsibilities, NCU offers evening and fully online programs.
+For students who need to balance their studies with a full-time job or family responsibilities, Bushnell offers evening and fully online programs.
 Online classes start six times throughout the year.

-While students who plan to learn on campus must submit ACT or SAT scores, NCU does not require online applicants to take these exams.
+While students who plan to learn on campus must submit ACT or SAT scores, Bushnell does not require online applicants to take these exams.
 All prospective undergraduate students must have a high school or GED diploma.

 Southern Oregon University

 Each year, Southern Oregon University enrolls more than 6,200 students in 37 degree programs.
 Alongside on-campus offerings in subjects like healthcare administration and theater, the university hosts hybrid and fully online programs in areas such as business administration, emerging media and digital arts, and international studies.

 The university's "Acc Bacc" program allows undergraduate students to earn a bachelor's degree in just three years.
 This accelerated program awards credit for select high school coursework and provides priority registration status.
 Applicants must commit to a major prior to enrolling and have a high school GPA of at least 3.4.

 Undergraduate applicants generally need a GPA of 2.5 or higher.
 All admitted students receive automatic consideration for need- and merit-based aid, including the Raider Scholarship, which provides $4,500 in annual support to Oregon residents with a GPA of 3.85 or above.

 George Fox University